HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 })
 ```

-The Web Share API is supported by Safari (iOS, macOS), and Chrome and Edge (Windows, Chrome OS).
+The Web Share API is supported by Safari on iOS and macOS, and Chrome and Edge on Windows and Chrome OS (<a hreflang="en" href="https://caniuse.com/web-share">current browser support for the Web Share API</a>).
 It's currently a <a hreflang="en" href="https://www.w3.org/TR/web-share/">Working Draft</a> at the Web Applications Working Group.
 This is one of the first stages of the track to becoming a W3C Recommendation.

 {{ figure_markup(
 caption="Desktop websites use the Web Share API",